illegitimis/Tutorial/usvc/Microservices-with-.NET.md

+# Microservices with .NET

 (Martin Fowler and James Levis, “Microservices”, March 2014.)
 > Microservices architectural style is an approach to developing a **single application as a suite of small services**, _each running in its own process and communicating with lightweight mechanisms_, often an HTTP resource API.
 These services are _built around business capabilities_ and **independently deployable** by _fully automated deployment machinery_.
 There is a bare mininum of centralized management of these services, which may be written in different programming languages and use different data storage technologies.

-### Unvisited queue
+## Unvisited queue
 * [ALEKSI ULKUNIEMI, STAND-ALONE .NET MICROSERVICES WITH CAMERAS AND IMAGE COMPARISON](https://dspace.cc.tut.fi/dpub/bitstream/handle/123456789/23611/ulkuniemi.pdf;sequence=3) Master of Science thesis, May 2015
 * [Daishi.AMQP and RabbitMQ](https://insidethecpu.com/2015/05/22/microservices-with-c-and-rabbitmq/)
 * [FubuMVC](https://fubumvc.github.io/)